 After the complete evaluation, your audiologist will determine the severity and the type of your hearing loss and will discuss the results with you and your physician.

-Once you have a better sense of your hearing loss, your otolaryngologist, Jonathon S. Sillman, MD, FACS,will discuss with you possible surgical options; however, if your hearing loss is not amenable to medical management (i.e. surgical corrections for structural issues, medical therapy for hearing loss caused by infection, corticosteroid use to improve healing of the inner ear structures, cochlear implants and more), your team of audiologists will walk you through a variety of amplification options to bet suite your everyday needs.
+Once you have a better sense of your hearing loss, your otolaryngologist, Jonathon S. Sillman, MD, FACS or Kathryn Noonan, MD will discuss with you possible surgical options; however, if your hearing loss is not amenable to medical management (i.e. surgical corrections for structural issues, medical therapy for hearing loss caused by infection, corticosteroid use to improve healing of the inner ear structures, cochlear implants and more), your team of audiologists will walk you through a variety of amplification options to best suite your everyday needs.

 Hearing aids – finding the best fit